 Here are seven flexible and in some cases high-paying side hustles you can do to earn more money and supplement a day job.

 Sites like VIPKid and GoGoKid pair English-speaking teachers with Chinese students for 25-minute classes online.
 Teachers pick time slots at their convenience, and both companies provide the lesson plans.

 GoGoKid teachers earn $14 to $25 per hour, while VIPKid teachers earn an average of $22 per hour, according to their websites.

-There are many ways to dive into writing these days.
+There are many ways to dive into writing to earn money online these days.
 Lucrative options include grant writing and copywriting for advertising or branding companies, usually without a byline.
 Another is ghostwriting, or working with someone who has a story to tell but doesn't have the skill or time to put together a manuscript on their own.
 You may not get to take the credit but you can get paid handsomely.

 Consider creating a profile on freelancing platforms like Fiverr, where experienced writers charge as much as $150 per 500-word blog post, or Upwork, where experienced writers charge as much as $150 per hour.